Cosmetics

 The tail counts as a limb, but isn't considered weight-bearing.

-There are some small scars near the missing part of the tail which is allowed for a Large Scar Applicator as they could be caused by the same incident.
+There are some small scars near the missing part of the tail which is allowed for a Large Scars item as they could be caused by the same incident.

 scar-large3.webp

-This example is about the maximum allowance for a Large Scar Applicator; three large injuries with a total coverage of 40%.
+This example is about the maximum allowance for a Large Scars item; three large injuries with a total coverage of 40%.

 It shows multiple patches of injuries that would each be considered as large scars due to their size.